tim-mitchell/mocka/README.md

-# mocka
+# mock_protocol
-A unittest mock library than understands annotations
+A unittest mock library than understands protocols and annotations

 A drop-in replacement for the builtin python 3.7 unittest.mock module where annotations on spec objects are used to spec mocked attributes and methods.